 Conclusion

 We successfully replicated the expectations that knowing a person better would be associated with liking them more, yet failed to replicate the less is more effect proposed by Norton et al. (2007) showing that manipulating knowledge about people impacts liking.
 Our findings point to a more complex role of knowledge in attraction, suggesting that learning more about an individual may increase perceived similarity and liking towards them (the more is more effect), yet more only when initial evidence indicates dissimilarity.
-Taken together, we conclude that learning more about others may function to overcome early negative impressions, but has little influence once a positive impression is achieved.
+We conclude that learning more about others may function to overcome early negative impressions, but has little influence once a positive impression is achieved.

 References